wUst Fine Wine Imports

 Josef Brigl - (Region: Alto Adige - Sudtirol): I love the refreshing minerality from "mountain wines" where vineyards benefit from the additional mineral complexity of decomposed rocks in the vineyards as opposed to soils of clay and sand.
 And so, Alto Adige with its almost sheer sided valleys between cliffs of granite and limestone was definitely high on my list of an area to find wines.
 My own focus on authentic and expressive wines was then fulfilled when I tasted the wines of Josef Brigl in the area.
 The winery was actually founded 700 years ago and so they have quite a bit of history in the area!
 The current generation at the winery is led by Josef Anton Brigl whose dedication to his family's heritage has resulted in the highest quality viticulture in their estate vineyards throughout the area and in state of the art winemaking facilities to preserve the freshness and authenticity of their estate grown fruit.

 Janna e Mare - (Region: Sardinia - Alghero): Janna e Mare is small winery on the northwest shore of Sardinia and there are very interesting saline notes in the wines from the sea air that is always in the vineyards.
 The name itself means "door of the sea" in a Sardinian dialect.
 My perspective is that the vineyard locations open the door to very expressive wines!
 The winery was founded in 2022 by three oenologists who heard about that some very high quality vineyards were now available due to a very well-respected grape grower in the area planning his retirement.
-The oenologists jumped on that opportunity and have created remarkable and terroir driven wines in their first vintage.
+The oenologists jumped on that opportunity and have created remarkable and terroir driven wines.

 Cantine Russo Taurasi - OF, NF (Region: Campania - Taurasi): A family estate in the middle of the prestigious Taurasi appellation in Avellino which produces rich and fully flavored Aglianicos, Fianos, and Falanghinas.
 What I love about the Russo Taurasi wines is that they let the grapes each year tell them what "styles" of wines to produce.
 The result is very fresh tasting wines with remarkable flavor profiles and a huge number of food pairing ideas.